 - Flour- white flour makes a slightly more tender crumb

-- baking powder You need the power of the baking soda for this recipe because there is no baking power or yeast, so you need a strong leavening agent so enter the super strength of baking powder.
+- Baking soda You need the power of the baking soda for this recipe because there is no baking powder or yeast, so you need a strong leavening agent to enter the super strength of baking powder.

-- Buttermilk– The vinegar in buttermilk activates the baking soda, giving it a kick-start which you need.
-If you don’t have buttermilk, which it isn’t always a staple in a fridge, an easy substitute mix milk and 1-2 Tablespoons of lemon juice or vinegar, leave to curdle and use in your recipe.
-It’s a near perfect sub.
+- Buttermilk– The vinegar in buttermilk activates the baking soda, giving it the kick-start that you need.
+If you don’t have buttermilk, which isn’t always a staple in a fridge, an easy substitute mix milk and 1-2 Tablespoons of lemon juice or vinegar, leave to curdle, and use in your recipe.
+It’s a near-perfect sub.

 This bread is pretty easy and only requires about 10 minutes of kneading or less.
 It’s very forgiving bread, but to ensure you had a successful Irish Soda Bread Experience.